goberoi/sketch_face/README.md

 ```

 Notes:
+* Mac users, warning: [Docker for Mac does not pass through USB devices to containers](https://docs.docker.com/docker-for-mac/faqs/#can-i-pass-through-a-usb-device-to-a-container) so you'll have to find another way (workarounds do exist but they are hairy).
 * The above has been tested on Ubuntu 16.04, but not Windows, or Mac.
 * The run.sh bash script calles docker run with several parameters for sharing webcam, display, etc.
-* Mac users, warning: [Docker for Mac does not pass through USB devices to containers](https://docs.docker.com/docker-for-mac/faqs/#can-i-pass-through-a-usb-device-to-a-container) so you'll have to find another way (workarounds do exist).

 ## Usage